kyverno/website/content/en/docs/Writing policies/verify-images.md

 pod/signed created
 ```

-The deployed pod will be mutated to use the image digest.
+The deployed Pod will be mutated to use the image digest.

 Attempting to run an unsigned image will produce a policy error as follows: